10 Toxic Foods for Cats You Should Avoid at All Costs

 8. Xylitol: The Hidden Danger

-Xylitol, an artificial sweetener found in sugar-free products, is highly toxic to cats.
-It can lead to:
+Xylitol, commonly found in sugar-free gum and baked goods, is extremely toxic to cats.
+It can rapidly cause:

 9. Certain Herbs: Natural Doesn’t Mean Safe

-While some herbs are safe for cats, others can be harmful.
-Herbs bad for cats include:
+Although some herbs are safe for cats, others can be harmful.
+Pet owners who wonder, “what vegetables can cats eat?” should also consider which herbs are dangerous.
+Herbs that are toxic foods for cats include:

 • Chamomile